Skip to main content

 Course overview

-The Master of Project Management will equip you with in-demand management and leadership skills that are essential to companies across all industries.
+The Master of Project Management equips graduates with in-demand management and leadership skills that are essential to organisations across all industries.

-This degree also emphasises the practical application of theory to develop your capacity to respond to current and emerging issues and trends.
-You will critically engage with project management theory and best practice principles and evaluate and implement project management strategies using real-world, project-based cases and examples.
+Graduates will critically engage with project management theory and best practice principles, and evaluate and implement project management strategies using real-world project-based cases and examples.

 Key facts